This post is inspired by Alexey Guzey’s post. Last updated Oct 18, 2021.

 Based on all of these if I can afford, I would probably go with the maxed-out version of MacBook Pro 16” (2019), with an NVIDIA GPU (3080?).

 I have a Samsung 27” Curved Monitor that I connect to my MacBook in clamshell mode.
 The extra screen real estate is great for coding and lectures.
 I can code on one window and see the renders without switching windows.
 I can also watch lectures and type along or just note on my iPad.

 If I had unlimited budget, I’ll probably upgrade to a 4K screen with 16:9 aspect ratio if I had an unlimited budget.
 27” is fine, honestly.
 A better resolution, and 120 Hz refresh rate would be sweet.

 I use OnePlus 7.
 It’s outdated, and I guess OnePlus don’t make/sell them anymore.
 But, it’s a great phone.
 I mean my definition of a great phone is that it should be able to run apps without lag, and open apps fast.
 I don’t take may photos, so camera is not a priority.
 But, a good camera system would be a nice addition.

 I use Android over iOS just because I cannot afford an iPhone.
-The lower priced iPhones are a value for money.
 I’ll make the switch to iOS once Apple releases reasonably priced phones in India.

 My recommendation right now would probably be the iPhone 12, but it’s too pricey in India.
 I’ve also heard great things about the OnePlus 9 series.

 2. Computer Software

 Here are some of my most used apps/tools on macOS (Catalina, if you’re curious).
 Apple’s software support is awesome.
 I love macOS.
 I tried Windows and Ubuntu as well.